 ECMAScript is a cross-platform, general-purpose scripting language and is not tied to web browsers alone.
 ECMA-262 defines the standards based on which more-robust scripting language may be built.
 ECMA-262 defines the following parts of the language and does not refer to web browsers at all

 So what does ECMAScript conformance means?
-When would a programming language be considered as conforming to the ECMAScript based on the standards laid down in ECMA-262?
-You can see the latest ECMAScript Specification but an implementation’s conformance boils down to the following:
+When would a programming language be considered conforming to the ECMAScript based on the standards laid down in ECMA-262?
+You can see the latest ECMAScript Specification, but an implementation's conformance boils down to the following:

 In a nutshell, a browser's runtime might have the following basic implementations which are useful for creating web applications:

 On the other hand, a NodeJs runtime would have implementations that are useful for developing server-side applications.
 It contains the following implementations as an example:

 It's the sixth edition of ECMA-262, which was released in 2015, known as ES6, ES2015, and ES Harmony.

 Essentially all these terms refer to the same edition of ECMA-262.
 Consequently, ECMA has been publishing a new edition of specifications every year, so the 7th edition came out in 2016.